-- Backpack essential we recommend bringing a 20-30L backpack with you to carry water, snacks, layers, first aid kits and head torches (for those on the 50KM Challenge).
-The best backpacks out there, have side pockets for water bottles, easy access pockets for the items you use regularly such as sun cream, snacks, lip balm and mobile phones (even better if it has a belt with pockets either side). - Water carriers essential these can be bottles, camelbacks or water pouches but please aim to carry at the least 1L with you at all times.
+- Backpack essential we recommend bringing a 20-30L backpack with you to carry water, snacks and packed lunch for the 2021 event, layers, first aid kits and head torches.
+The best backpacks out there, have side pockets for water bottles, easy access pockets for the items you use regularly such as sun cream, snacks, lip balm and mobile phones (even better if it has a belt with pockets either side). - Water carriers essential these can be bottles, camelbacks or water pouches but please aim to carry a reasonable amount of water with you at all times.
 You will be working up a sweat and will need to keep hydrated throughout.
-There will be water available at all rest stops where you can top up your supplies along the way. - Mobile phone is essential - so that the organisers and your friends and family can contact you, should they need to in an emergency. - Cash essential It's a good idea to bring some cash with you for journeys and an emergency stash just in case.
-You will be fully supported during the challenge with regular rest stops and emergency medical assistance, but should you choose to leave the event early, you will need to make your own way home. - Sunglasses with 100% UV protection - Sun cream you will be out in the daylight in June, whether it is rain or shine, it is a good idea to bring this with you and put it on beforehand. - Lip balm again whichever distance you take on, you will be outside for a number of hours and it helps to keep your lips hydrated too.

-- First aid kit basic supplies to keep you going.
-Blister kits are a key part of this (Compeed/2nd Skin/zinc oxide tape with padding).
+There will be water bottles available at all rest stops where you can top up your supplies along the way, additional recycling points have been added for 2021 due to additional packaging.
+Also consider, rehydration sachets - you can get these in boots and other pharmacies.
+Please bear in mind you'll be out in daylight for long hours and these are really helpful to keep you hydrated throughout. - Mobile phone essential so that the organisers and your friends and family can contact you, should they need to in an emergency.
+If you have a smartphone, downloading the free Pilgrims Hospices Event App will enable you to see precisely where you are positioned on a detailed course map. - Cash essential it's a good idea to bring some cash with you for journeys and an emergency stash just in case.
+You will be fully supported during the challenge with regular rest stops and emergency medical assistance, but should you choose to leave the event early, you will need to make your own way home. - Sunglasses with 100% UV protection. - Sun cream you will be out in the daylight in September, whether it is rain or shine, it is a good idea to bring this with you and put it on beforehand. - Lip balm You will be outside for a number of hours and it helps to keep your lips hydrated too. - First aid kit basic supplies to keep you going.
+Blister kits are a key part of this (Compeed/ 2nd Skin/ zinc oxide tape with padding).
 Plus pain killers and other first aid items that will see you through.
-You can buy basic kits online or in shops for a couple of pounds. - Hand santizers this is always a good idea!
+You can buy basic kits online or in shops for a couple of pounds. - Face mask or covering Participants must bring with them a face mask or face covering to be worn at all times while at event rest stops and the start and finish venues.
+If you do not have a face covering with you, you will be asked to leave the event.
+Please consider the your safety, and the safety of other hikers by wearing a face covering.